admirer145/Notification-Delivery-System/README.md

 ### Functional Requirements

-- Users should be able to create notifications, specifying the message content, recipients, and delivery schedule.
+- Clients should be able to send notifications, specifying the message content, recipients, and delivery schedule.
-- Users should have the option to personalize notifications based on user preferences or demographic information.
-- The system should support sending notifications through various communication channels, including email, SMS, push notifications, and social media platforms.
+- The system should support sending notifications through various communication channels, including email, SMS, and push notifications.
+- The system should support be configurable such that it can integrate any kind of communication channels in future.
+- The system should be flexible for onboarding multiple clients.
 - Users should have the flexibility to choose the desired communication channel for each notification.
+- Users should have the option to personalize notifications based on user preferences.

 ### Non-Functional Requirements